 All students at Ascension Catholic School are enrolled in religion classes which meet every school day.
 Once a week, students attend Mass with their homeroom or with their school families.
 Our parish priests, Msgr.
 Thomas Tank and Fr.
-Nathan Haverland, meet with students on a regular basis.
+Michael Guastello, meet with students on a regular basis.
 Sacramental preparation is central to the studies in second grade (First Reconciliation and First Holy Communion) and in eighth grade (Confirmation).
 Evening sessions for parents and/or sponsors are also held to support and reinforce children’s spiritual development at home.

 Each class has service projects, from visiting the elderly residents at Rose Estates to preparing meals at food kitchens.